sounisi5011/metalsmith-netlify-published-date/README.md

 ```

 Note: The return value of the function is [delimited by the path delimiter and then URL escaped](https://github.com/sounisi5011/metalsmith-netlify-published-date/blob/v0.1.2/src/plugin.ts#L136-L142).
 That is, the value that this function must return is not a URL, but a file path before it is converted to a URL.

+### `metadataUpdater`

+Use `metadataUpdater` option if you want to update [Metalsmith metadata](https://metalsmith.io/#how-does-it-work-in-more-detail-) just before executing the build process to determine the modified date.

+The page data obtained from the Netlify preview is passed to the first argument.
+Parse this data and update the Metalsmith metadata passed in the second argument.

+See the `set-datetime.js` file in the `./example/` directory for verbose usage: https://github.com/sounisi5011/metalsmith-netlify-published-date/blob/master/example/set-datetime.js

 ### `contentsConverter`